OpenWebAdvocacy/website/src/posts/sir-tim-berners-lee-discusses-apples-browser-engine-ban-and-web-apps.md

 We 100% agree with both Sir Tim Berners-Lee and Nilay Patel and would like to thank them for taking the time to discuss the issue so clearly.

 For new readers, [Open Web Advocacy was founded in March 2021](https://open-web-advocacy.org/blog/uk-regulators-final-verdict--apples-browser-engine-ban-harms-competition/#timeline-of-events) specifically to ensure that browsers and web apps could compete fairly on all operating systems.
 At the heart of that goal is ending Apple’s ban on third-party browser engines on iOS.
-For the last four years we have worked with regulators in the [EU](https://open-web-advocacy.org/blog/apples-browser-engine-ban-persists-even-under-the-dma/), [UK](https://open-web-advocacy.org/blog/what-apples-uk-strategic-market-status-designation-means-for-browsers-and-web-apps/), [Japan](https://open-web-advocacy.org/blog/japan-apple-must-lift-engine-ban-by-december/), [USA](https://open-web-advocacy.org/blog/us-doj-files-apple-antitrust-case/) and [Australia](https://open-web-advocacy.org/blog/new-digital-competition-laws-for-australia/) to fix the Web on mobile which we believe is fundamentally being held back by anti-competitive behaviour.
+For the last four years we have worked with regulators in the [EU](https://open-web-advocacy.org/blog/apples-browser-engine-ban-persists-even-under-the-dma/), [UK](https://open-web-advocacy.org/blog/what-apples-uk-strategic-market-status-designation-means-for-browsers-and-web-apps/), [Japan](https://open-web-advocacy.org/blog/japan-apple-must-lift-engine-ban-by-december/), [USA](https://open-web-advocacy.org/blog/us-doj-files-apple-antitrust-case/) and [Australia](https://open-web-advocacy.org/blog/new-digital-competition-laws-for-australia/) to fix the Web on mobile, which we believe is fundamentally being held back by anti-competitive behaviour.

 ## Apple’s Browser Engine Ban